Looking for vulnerabilities in MediaTek audio DSPNovember 24, 2021

 With the above local privilege escalation, an Android application may be able to send messages to the audio DSP firmware.

-CVE-2021-0661, CVE-2021-0662 and CVE-2021-0663 which present vulnerabilities in the audio DSP itself, may further allow to preform malicious actions such as, for example, execute and hide malicious code within the audio DSP chip itself.
+CVE-2021-0661, CVE-2021-0662 and CVE-2021-0663 which present vulnerabilities in the MediaTek audio DSP firmware, may further allow to preform malicious actions such as, for example, execute and hide malicious code within the firmware itself.

 Since the DSP firmware has access to the audio data flow, a malformed IPI message could potentially be used by a local attacker to do privilege escalation, and theoretically eavesdrop on the mobile phone’s user.